-mkfs -t <Type of Filesystem> <Data Partition>
+mkfs -t <Type of Filesystem>\ <Data Partition>

-8. Set the EXPRESSCLUSTER service not to start up on any of all the servers.
+8. Set the EXPRESSCLUSTER service to start up on all servers.

 - 9. Run the reboot command to restart all servers.
 The servers are started as a cluster. - 10.
 After the cluster is started, the same process as the initial mirror construction at cluster creation is performed.
-Run the following command or use the Cluster WebUI to check if the initial mirror construction is completed. - # clphdstat --mirror <hybrid_disk_resource_name>
+Run the following command or use the Cluster WebUI to check if the initial mirror construction is completed. - # clphdstat --mirror <hybrid\disk\resource\name>